setupProject calls a sequence of functions in this order:

 that happen (are created) before others.
 For example, users can set paths

-list for certain entries in params
+or set times and use the times list for certain entries in params.

 setupProject(